gsegatti/scsp/README.md

 # Single Consumer Single Producer Queue

-Wait Free and Lock Free queue built on top of a contiguous Ring Buffer using C++ 20.
+Lock Free queue built on top of a contiguous Ring Buffer using C++ 20.

 # Interface